 Don has occupied the drum chair for Little Bones for over 25 years, and has also played with numerous other acts in the Ottawa area.
 When not laying down good time with Little Bones, Don is often part of a duo with guitarist, singer and song writer, Al Tambay.

 Jeff de Valk (Guitars & Vocals)

-Jeff recently joined Little Bones.
-On top of these duties, he also leads or is involved in several other projects in the Ottawa area.
+Jeff joined Little Bones in early 2018, and in addition to bringing down the average age of the band, he also leads or is involved in several other projects in the Ottawa area.